choria-io/website/docs/content/playbooks/inputs/index.md

 weight = 410
 +++

-Inputs are how you get data from your CLI or data sources like Consul, etcd and so forth into your Playbooks.
+Inputs are how you get data from your CLI or data stores like Consul, etcd and so forth into your Playbooks.

 Each input gets defined in a way quite similar to how options are written in MCollective and they will show up as CLI flags in *mco playbook*.

-There are 2 types of inputs.  **static** inputs are provided on the CLI and does not change for the duration of the playbook run.  **dynamic** inputs are bound to a data source like Consul and read from there every time they are referenced.
+There are 2 types of inputs.  **static** inputs are provided on the CLI and does not change for the duration of the playbook run.  **dynamic** inputs are bound to a data store like Consul and read from there every time they are referenced.

 A *dynamic* input can become *static* by specifically supplying it's data on the CLI.
-You can also mark an input as being *dynamic* which means it can only be set by a data source and never the CLI.
+You can also mark an input as being *dynamic* which means it can only be set by a data store and never the CLI.

 Inputs are surfaced on the CLI scripts as shell arguments, you can give them a short description, expected type, validation and default values.